 ARBITRATION COUNCIL OF INDIA

 Part IA of the 1996 Act was inserted by the Arbitration and Conciliation (Amendment) Act, 2019 with 13 sections.
-It makes provisions for the constitution, functions and duties of a council known as Arbitration Council of India (ACI) to perform the duties, and discharge the functions under the 1996 Act.
-The ACI will be a body corporate, having perpetual succession and will comprise of members having substantial experience in arbitration law and practice.
+It makes provisions for the constitution, functions, and duties of a council known as the Arbitration Council of India (ACI) to perform the duties and discharge the functions under the 1996 Act.
+The ACI will be a body corporate, having perpetual succession, and will comprise members having substantial experience in arbitration law and practice.

-ACI is required to take all such measures to promote and encourage arbitration, mediation, conciliation and other alternative mechanisms and for that purpose to frame policy and guidelines for establishment, operation asnd maintenance of uniform professional standards with respect to matters relating to arbitration.
+ACI is required to take all such measures to promote and encourage arbitration, mediation, conciliation, and other alternative mechanisms and for that purpose to frame policy and guidelines for the establishment, operation, and maintenance of uniform professional standards with respect to matters relating to arbitration.
 The ACI is also vested with the function of grading arbitration institutions and arbitrators on the basis of criteria set out in the Act.

 International arbitration is becoming more and more popular as a means of settling international conflicts.
 As worldwide commerce and trade expand, so does the need for international arbitration to enforce agreements and protect rights on a global scale.
 International trade disputes, finance disputes, infrastructure and project disputes, and oil and gas disputes are all increasingly addressed in this manner.
 This association between increased international business and increased international arbitration is not coincidental.
 It is the result, in large part, of the combination of one significant multilateral international development and one deeply human concern: the establishment of and worldwide subscription to the 1958 New York Convention, as well as a reluctance on the part of many parties to litigate their disputes in less developed country courts.